India launches contact-tracing app for JioPhones in virus battle

 India, which imposed the world’s biggest shutdown in late March to battle the spread of the coronavirus, last month launched the Aarogya Setu (Health Bridge) app — a Bluetooth and GPS-based application which alerts users who may have come in contact with people who later test positive for COVID-19.

-The app, which was now been downloaded by 100 million Indians, was initially available only on Google’s Android and on Apple devices.
+The app, which was now been downloaded by 100 million Indians, was initially available only on Google’s (GOOGL.O) Android and on Apple (AAPL.O) devices.

 Reporting by Sankalp Phartiyal; Editing by Kim Coghill